garethflowers/netbeans-portable/README.md

-# Netbeans Portable
+# NetBeans Portable

-Netbeans is an IDE that allows you to quickly and easily develop desktop, mobile and web applications with Java, JavaScript, HTML5, PHP, C/C++ and more.
+NetBeans is an IDE that allows you to quickly and easily develop desktop, mobile and web applications with Java, JavaScript, HTML5, PHP, C/C++ and more.

-Netbeans Portable is the Netbeans text editor packaged with a PortableApps.com launcher as a portable app, so you can browse in privacy on your iPod, USB flash drive, portable hard drive, etc. It has all the same features as Netbeans, plus, it leaves no personal information behind on the machine you run it on, so you can take it with you wherever you go.
+NetBeans Portable is the NetBeans text editor packaged with a PortableApps.com launcher as a portable app, so you can browse in privacy on your iPod, USB flash drive, portable hard drive, etc. It has all the same features as NetBeans, plus, it leaves no personal information behind on the machine you run it on, so you can take it with you wherever you go.

 ## Download
 All downloads available [in the Relases section][1].
-Netbeans Portable comes in 3 flavours (Complete, JavaSE and PHP), each as an online installer and complete zip file.
+NetBeans Portable comes in 3 flavours (Complete, JavaSE and PHP), each as an online installer and complete zip file.

  [1]: https://github.com/garethflowers/netbeans-portable/releases/latest

 ## Features
-* Runs a full copy of the Netbeans IDE.
+* Runs a full copy of the NetBeans IDE.
 * Completely portable - runs off a USB, cloud drive (DropBox, iCloud drive, OneDrive, etc) or hard drive.
 * Does not require administrator privileges, works for any user.